yousefelassal/quote-cron/README.md

 > It is very easy to forgive others their mistakes; it takes more grit to forgive them for having witnessed your own.

 > Always be yourself, express yourself, have faith in yourself, do not go out and look for a successful personality and duplicate it.

+> The free man is he who does not fear to go to the end of his thought.